gvn/spartan/README.md

 ## Features

-- **Fast setup.** Create a new project quickly and easily with the Spartan CLI.
 - **Small footprint.** Spend time building instead of tearing out unused code.
+Spartan isn't a framework.
 - **Little to no HTML.** Write clean and simple markup with Jade.
+Who likes XML-ish markup?
 - **LESS enabled.** Because vanilla CSS is gross.
+- **Source Maps.** -  Aww yeah.
 - **Auto-compilation.** As your files change they are automatically recompiled.
 - **HTTP friendly.** All JS and CSS is minified and concatenated for final distribution.
 - **Designer Friendly.** Includes a starter style guide with common elements.